-Our Community Living homes are modern, located in well-established neighbourhoods, and are perfectly set up for people with a disability.
+Our Perth disability accommodation is modern, located in well-established neighbourhoods, and are perfectly set up for people with disability.
 They are warm and welcoming, with open-plan living areas and outdoor spaces, perfect for socialising with your housemates.

-Homes are shared and housemates are carefully chosen based on discussions and criteria like age, gender, interests, disability types and most importantly, overall compatibility with each other.
+SIL accommodation is shared and housemates are carefully chosen based on criteria like age, gender, interests, disability types and most importantly, overall compatibility with each other.

 Making the move

 We appreciate that moving into a new home is a big step.
 That’s why we use a gradual transition process to make the move as smooth as possible.
-You will be fully supported by our large, but close-knit team consisting of the Community Living Area Manager and Support Workers.
-All the team know every participant personally and are always willing and able to assist.
+You will be fully supported by our close-knit team consisting of the Community Living Area Manager and your Disability Support Workers.
+All the team know each participant personally and are always willing to help.

-When transitioning to your new home, the process is guided by you and your new housemates.
+When transitioning to disability supported accommodation, the process is guided by you and your new housemates.
 The following steps can be taken relatively quickly or relatively slowly, depending on everyone’s comfort level.

 What you need to provide